 Then with the help of a translator, Ann showed the girls the kit and explained how to use it.
 She said they started to smile and show excitement as they realized what this would mean in their lives.
 After the distribution, Ann loved watching the girls leave the room when it was time for them to get to back to their classes.
 “They were excited and happy and buzzing with chatter,” she said.
 “I was wishing every woman who had anything to do with these kits could have seen what I saw this morning.
 It was like Thanksgiving and Christmas all wrapped into one for me and for the others who were there and for the girls.”

 Since then, more than 10,000 kits sewn and donated from local DfG chapters in Utah have been distributed in Ouelessebougou.
 Expedition teams from Utah have made the delivery of the kits and distributions possible.
-Volunteers travelling to Ouelessebougou for administrative, medical or humanitarian trips will fill their bags and bins with DfG kits.
+Volunteers travelling to Ouelessebougou for administrative, medical or humanitarian trips will fill their bags and bins with DfG Hygiene Kits.
 The ophthalmology team from Utah Valley Eye Center will include hundreds of donated kits in the large shipping container that sends medical equipment and supplies to the Ouelessebougou hospital.
 Volunteers will accompany Teningnini and the staff to the villages to observe the training and assist in the distribution the kits.
 All this effort has blessed thousands of lives and laid the foundation for our DfG program’s next chapter.

 Our Local Impact